emer/axon/sims/deepspace/README.md

 * Current params looking good! test and fix IOspike logic under GPU, also CNeUpLearn.

+* separate VM for VOR vs. not, with differential VOR inhib control -- the case with VOR active should have 0 net error -- to extent it does have non-zero deviation, then it could modulate the error signal / learning rate on VOR?
+This is in addition to the basic VS driver, which doesn't ever change.
+So in fact this is an essential additional factor!!

 * simple version of train-time VOR stat.

 * test env that presents: